jackdewinter/pymarkdown/docs/advanced_configuration.md

 and the enabling of rules from the command line using the `-d` and `---disable-rules` flags along with the `-e` and `--enable-rules` flags.
-For these special cases, the command line setting is further defined to start that disabling a rule takes priority over enabling a rule.
+For these special cases, the command line setting is further defined to state that disabling a rule takes priority over enabling a rule.
 While it is highly unlikely that someone will specify both actions at the same time, we felt it was important to specify the order to eliminate any possible confusion.